John J. McMahon (bishop)

 John Joseph McMahon (September 27, 1875 – December 31, 1932) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Trenton in New Jersey from 1928 until his death in 1932.

 Biography

 Early life

 John McMahon was born on September 27, 1875, in Hinsdale, New York.
 He graduated from Union High School in 1893.
 McMahon then attended St. Bonaventure University in Allegany, New York, earning a Bachelor of Arts degree.
 He completed his theological studies at the Pontifical Urbaniana University in Rome.

+Priesthood

-McMahon was ordained to the priesthood for the Diocese of Buffalo on May 20, 1900.
-On returning to New York, he served as a curate in parishes in Jamestown and Buffalo before becoming pastor of a parish in Newfane.
-He also served as assistant superintendent of diocesan schools and director of the Holy Name Society.
+McMahon was ordained to the priesthood by Patriarch Giuseppe Ceppetelli in Rome for the Diocese of Buffalo on May 20, 1900.
+On returning to New York, the diocese assigned McMahon as a curate in parishes in Jamestown, New York, and Buffalo.
+He was later named pastor of a parish in Newfane, New York.
+He also served as assistant superintendent of diocesan schools and director of the Holy Name Society in the diocese.